johnbeve/PHI-696/Project-1/README.md

  - ∃x∀y∃z states the existence of 'x' contains all cases of 'y' bearing the existence of 'z'. ∀x∃y∀z means in all cases 'x' there exists 'y' which contains all cases of 'z'.

  (c) ∀x∃y∀z∃w and ∃x∀y∃z∀w
- - ∀x∃y∀z∃w states that for all 'x' there exists 'y' such that all instances 'z' contain the existence of 'w'. ∃x∀y∃z∀w states the existence of 'x' with all cases 'y' there also exists 'z' for all cases 'w'.
+ - ∀x∃y∀z∃w states that for all 'x' there exists 'y' such that all instances 'z' contain the existence of 'w'. ∃x∀y∃z∀w states the existence of 'x' contains all cases 'y' where there exists 'z' with all cases of 'w'.

 ```